-''' chess.pgn.read_headers (handle: TextIO) \rightarrow Optional[chess.pgn.Headers] Reads game headers from a PGN file opened in text mode. '''
+''' chess.pgn.read_headers (handle: TextIO) \rightarrow Optional[chess.pgn.Headers] Reads game headers from a PGN file opened in text mode.
+Skips the rest of the game. '''

 Since actually parsing many games from a big file is relatively expensive, this is a better way to look only for specific games and then seek and parse them later.